 This post may contain affiliate links.
 But hey!
 I only promote brands and products that I really really trust.
 You can check out the long version of this in my affiliate disclosure on my page titled "Legal Mumbo Jumbo."

 As you may know if you’ve read my About page, I graduated from West Chester University in 2016.
+(I think I was proud enough to even mention there that I was a tour guide.)
 We’re coming up on the second Fall semester that I won’t be returning there, and the idea makes me lightheaded.
 No part of me is mature enough to admit that I shouldn’t be in college my whole life.
 Maybe someday I’ll get there, but today is not that day.
 Tomorrow’s not lookin’ good, either.

 As you also may know from reading my post about The Freshman Year of Life, I was a super active college kid.
 I was a straight-A student, I had an amazing and fun group of friends and roommates.
 I was a tutor, a research assistant, an intern, the president of the Psychology club, and a tour guide.
 Being a tour guide was one of my favorite things to do, because I got to spend my time talking about my incredible college experience, and convincing people that my favorite place could be their favorite place.
 I got to impart my wisdom about college to incoming freshmen (baby rams, we called them, because our mascot is the golden ram) and show them that it isn’t some big, scary, institution.
 It’s a home.